tadpolecity/lightrag-agent/README.md

 # LightRAG vs BasicRAG: Comparing RAG Implementations

+> **Disclaimer**: This code is copied from [https://github.com/coleam00/ottomator-agents/tree/main/light-rag-agent](https://github.com/coleam00/ottomator-agents/tree/main/light-rag-agent).
+The original implementation and all credit belongs to the original authors.
+This repository serves as a local copy for educational and comparison purposes.

 This project demonstrates two different implementations of Retrieval-Augmented Generation (RAG) for answering questions about Pydantic AI using its documentation:

 1. **BasicRAG**: A traditional RAG implementation using ChromaDB for vector storage and similarity search